Lunar Flag Assembly: Background

+Legal requirements

 Some Americans anticipated possible controversy over planting the United States flag on the Moon, since the Outer Space Treaty prohibited territorial claims to any extraterrestrial body.
 Since it was made clear the United States had no intention of making a territorial claim to the Moon, no serious controversy materialized.
 Four months after the Apollo 11 landing, the United States Congress passed a bill in November 1969, which was signed into law by President Nixon, stating:

 Design

 About three months prior to the July 1969 Apollo 11 mission, Robert Gilruth, director of the MSC and a member of the Committee on Symbolic Activities, still needed to select someone to design the flag assembly.
 He asked Jack Kinzler, head of technical services at MSC, also known as "Mr. Fix It", to take on the task.
 Inspired by the memory of his mother hanging curtains during his childhood, Kinzler came up with the idea of inserting a horizontal pole through a hemmed pocket in the top of the flag to support it.
 This would make it appear to fly on the airless Moon as it would float in the wind on Earth.
 He worked out the details over several days, assisted by Deputy Division Chief Dave McCraw.
 Kinzler also suggested, designed, and oversaw the creation of the commemorative plaques affixed to the Apollo Lunar Modules.

 Though the flag itself was a simple, government supply 3 by 5 ft nylon flag altered only by sewing the top hem, its packaging, tolerance of environmental conditions, and means of deployment presented minor engineering challenges.
 The horizontal and vertical poles were each made of one-inch aluminum tubes in two telescoping parts, anodized with a gold color.
 Due to the limits of the astronauts' spacesuits, the total height of the flagpole was limited to their 28 in minimum and 66 in maximum reach.
 The flag cost $5.50 and the tubing cost $75.

-Though Annin & Co. is generally accepted to be the manufacturer of the flags used in the Lunar Flag Assemblies and is cited as such by NASA, there is some uncertainty about the manufacturer; according to a NASA contractor report published in the 1990's, labels and bindings were removed from the flags to make them easier to attach to the aluminium staff, thus removing any identifying information about the company that produced the flags.
+Though Annin & Co. is generally accepted to be the manufacturer of the flags used in the Lunar Flag Assemblies and is cited as such by NASA, there is some uncertainty about the manufacturer; according to a NASA contractor report published in the 1990s, labels and bindings were removed from the flags to make them easier to attach to the aluminium staff, thus removing any identifying information about the company that produced the flags.

 The assembly had to be designed with the astronauts' physical limitations in mind.
 Because of their thick spacesuits, the astronauts had limited range of motion and manual dexterity.
 The flag assembly was designed to work within those limitations.